Hooded-Crow83/hooded-crow83.github.io/src/content/blog/kayaking.md

 ## Kayaking

-Wether you are an expert at kayaking or maybe you've never even stepped foot into a kayak, GBSA provides a welcoming environment to enthusiasts of all levels.
-We have experienced individuals who are ready to accompany you and keep you safe.
-All while having a blast!
+Spend a relaxing summer day paddling across a lake with our adaptive kayaking group.
+Whether you are an expert at kayaking or maybe you've never even stepped foot into a kayak, GBSA provides a welcoming environment to enthusiasts of all levels.
+No experience is needed!
+Our kayak and water safety instructors will provide all participants with direction on paddling the boats and the use of personal floatation devices.
+Kayaking events are held on select Saturdays during the summer and rotates between several parks around North Georgia.
+Some previous locations include Red Top Mountain State Park, Sweetwater Creek State Park, and Panola Mountain State Park.

-## Questions

-#### What if I can not paddle for very long?
-Do not worry.
-That is the beauty of a tandem kayak.
-You can take a break while your partner continues to paddle.
-We would be happy to take you out for a ride and enjoy being on the water, even if you do not wish to paddle.

-#### Is kayaking difficult to learn?
-Kayaking is easy to pick up.
-It is a very gentle motion.
-We have mentors who will take you out in a tandem (double) kayak to teach you the basics.
-You will be surprised how fast you become an expert at paddling and steering your kayak.

-#### Do I need to bring a life jacket?
-Georgia Association of Blind Sports provides all equipment for our kayaking program including equipment, safety gear, and great coaches.

-#### How do blind and visually impaired individuals participate in adaptive kayaking?
-Individuals who have a visual impairment can kayak in a tandem kayak or a single kayak.
-When in a single kayak there is a mentor that serves as a guide, giving auditory cues.
+- For more scheduling information, please keep an eye on our [Facebook](https://www.facebook.com/gablindsports/) page.